1. What do you mean by ReactJS?

 49. What is the difference between array.map and array.forEach?

-This simple question apparently causes a lot of issue 🙂 but the answer is very simple.
-While forEach executes a function for each element with the element as the function argument, map does almost the same but it returns a new array with the results of the function replacing the item in each step.
+Answer: This simple question apparently causes a lot of issues 🙂 but the answer is very simple.
+While forEach executes a function for each element with the element as the function argument, the map does almost the same but it returns a new array with the results of the function replacing the item in each step.
 The new array is of the same size as the original array.

 50. How would you structure a React application?